Process Meaning: Quick Guide to Business Processes

 Finite – for a process to be efficient and effective, it needs a start and endpoint.
 The same applies to individual tasks.

 Flexible – a process needs to be able to adapt to situations as they shift.
-Stakeholders should be able to improve on the process when necessary without the changes affecting the bottom line.
+Stakeholders should be able to improve processes when necessary without the changes affecting the bottom line.